 - Business & Legal Factors (number of shareholders, raising capital, cash-flow issues, limited liability, ease of incorporation)

 The Big PictureThe decision about which form of business is best for you depends on a lot of factors.
 Primarily I will discuss the tax-implications of various forms of business.
-Probably the most important thing you need to think about right now is whether your business is going to be profitable over the long-term.
+One of the more important things to consider is how your business income will be taxed over the long-term.

 All of the forms of business organizations can be separated into two groups: corporations where tax is assessed at the corporate level and "pass-through entities" where tax is assessed at the shareholder level.
-The phrase "pass-through entity" means that profits are not taxed to corporation.
-Instead, 100% of profits (or losses) are distributed (or passed-through) to the shareholders.
-Each shareholder reports his or her share of profits or losses on his or her individual Form 1040.
+The phrase "pass-through entity" means that profits are not taxed to business entity.
+Instead, the profits (or losses) are imputed as income (or "passed-through") to the owners.
+Each owner reports his or her share of profits or losses on his or her individual tax return.

 Here's the breakdown of the various types of organizations.